Policies and Procedures

 - Call Customer Care to inform them that the child has not arrived at the club and the club has not been informed.

 - If not the club should make contact with parents using existing contact information.

 If the parents know where the child is they will be informed about the policy of non-refundable charges the club will mark the child absent if applicable.

-- If the parents, or any other contacts on the registration form, are not contactable or if the child should be at the club, then club staff need to speak to the school and organise a co-ordinated search in line with the Lost Child Procedure.
+- If the parents, or any other contacts on the registration form, are not contactable or if the child should be at the club, then club colleagues need to speak to the school and organise a co-ordinated search in line with the Lost Child Procedure.

 In any instance where a child does not attend the session and colleagues cannot account for the child’s whereabouts Energy Kidz Customer Care must be informed so appropriate action can be taken.